 Given our estimated fertility trends in both regions, we then use the estimated coefficients to calculate how much the decline in fertility contributes to the observed rise in participation.
-The bottom panels of Figure 3 show that only a small fraction-roughly one tenth-of the observed postwar increase in female participation in the North and in the South can be explained by the decline in fertility.
+The bottom panels of Fig. 3 show that only a small fraction-roughly one-tenth-of the observed postwar increase in female participation in the North and in the South can be explained by the decline in fertility.

-This finding, consistent with some of the evidence on female labor supply (see, for instance, Attanasio, Low and Sanchez, 2004), makes a second step necessary to fit the data: we introduce a region-specific polynomial time trend that accounts for the residual increase documented above.6 The top panel of Figure 3 shows the fit of the model.
+This finding, consistent with some of the evidence on female labor supply (see, for instance, Attanasio et al., 2004), makes a second step necessary to fit the data: we introduce a region-specific polynomial time trend that accounts for the residual increase documented above.
+The top panel of Fig. 3 shows the fit of the model.
 See Appendix A for more details.

 To conclude, while the North is in the last phase of a long demographic transition, the South is right in the midst of it.
-It suffices to think that virtually the entire world population growth, between now and 2050, is projected to occur in the South.7 The presence of economic linkages among the two economies, due to capital mobility, means that the demographic changes in one region will be transmitted to the other region and, through this interaction, an equilibrium path for interest rates will arise that is likely to be very different from the closed economy equilibrium path.
+It suffices to think that virtually the entire world population growth, between now and 2050, is projected to occur in the South.
+The presence of economic linkages among the two economies, due to capital mobility, means that the demographic changes in one region will be transmitted to the other region and, through this interaction, an equilibrium path for interest rates will arise that is likely to be very different from the closed-economy equilibrium path.
 In turn, different dynamics of factor prices can lead to diverging macroeconomic and welfare effects of social security reform in the North.
-In the
+In the next section, we outline a model where this idea is properly formalized.